In this video you'll learn:

 Michael Batnick: Unless you are weighted to the global market cap opportunity style, which nobody is, you’re going to be active to a certain degree.
 In other words, just because you’re not actively trading you have to make some decisions.
 Does that make you an active investor?
 I don’t think so.
 If you go outside and you don’t bring an umbrella, are you actively saying that it’s not going to rain?
 No, there are just some decisions that you have to make.

 So, there is a big surge of these sort of funds coming to the market and the truth of the matter is that these Smart Beta, ETFs or factor investing or whatever you want to call it, that break from the traditional cap-weighted model, have a big tilt to value, stocks and

-RP: So, are these middle-way strategies - whatever you choose to call them - a good idea?
+Robin Powell: So, are these middle-way strategies - whatever you choose to call them - a good idea?
 Well, you have to remember that although they are expected to deliver higher returns, there is a price to pay in the form of greater risk.
 Many investors are too impatient.
 They expect outperformance far more quickly than is reasonable.

-MB: Any of the Smart Beta strategies work on their own over a reasonable period of time.
+Michael Batnick: Any of the Smart Beta strategies work on their own over a reasonable period of time.
 But to think that you are going to beat the market over one, two, three year period is really misunderstanding what the products do.

 So, if you can build a portfolio that you can stick to, that’s probably more important than the strategy itself.
 Whether you want to equal weight them, tilt to value or whatever you are comfortable with.
 But I think one of the issues is that people that had been chasing the mutual fund managers might experience similar

-RP: So, be realistic.
+Robin Powell: So, be realistic.
 Yes, you should, over time, be able to produce a higher return than a cap-weighted index.
 But you’re going to need to be very patient.